vstinner/vstinner.github.io/draft/frozendict.rst

 In 2012, I was working actively on the `pysandbox project
 <https://github.com/vstinner/pysandbox>`_.
 To implement this sandbox, I needed
-read-only dictionaries (used a namespaces) and so I wrote `PEP 416 – Add a frozendict builtin type <https://peps.python.org/pep-0416/>`_.
+read-only dictionaries (used as namespaces) and so I wrote `PEP 416 – Add a frozendict builtin type <https://peps.python.org/pep-0416/>`_.

 Sadly, after 1 month of discussions, Guido van Rossum (Python former `BDFL